leohliao/interview_study_guide/interview_questions/javascript_interview_questions.md

 - [Resource]:(https://javascript.info/event-delegation)

 #### Q008.
 Explain how `this` works in JavaScript
+- The value of `this` is determined by how a function is called.
+It CANNOT be set by assignment during execution, and it may be different each time the function is called.
+- Has some difference between strict mode and non-strict mode.

 #### Q009.
 Explain how prototype inheritance works
 #### Q010.
 What do you think of AMD vs CommonJS?